Spanish Language and Culture in Segovia

 Students at the intermediate level in 2nd year Spanish in Fall semester will enroll in a pre-set curriculum of four courses, each consisting of 60 contact hours.

 Fall semester advanced students at the 3rd year Spanish level will enroll in 3-4 courses of their choosing.
-Advanced students who choose to enroll in the Internship or Service Learning Seminar, will typically enroll in three additional courses.

 This program's Spring quarter offers courses at the Advanced, 3rd year Spanish level.
 Students seeking to study Spanish at the Intermediate, 2nd year level are encouraged to consider the Intermediate Spanish Immersion in Segovia program.